GregoryShen/01-FunctionTest/Selenium/UI自动化测试经典项目实战 强化编程能力.md

 #### Expected conditions

-Because it is quite a common occurrence to have to synchronise the DOM and your instructions, most clients also come with a set of predefined expected conditions.
-As might be obvious by the name, they are conditions that are predefined for frequent wait opreations.
+Because it is quite a common occurrence to have to synchronize the DOM and your instructions, most clients also come with a set of predefined expected conditions.
+As might be obvious by the name, they are conditions that are predefined for frequent wait operations.

 The conditions available in the different language bindings vary, but this is a non-exhaustive list of a few: